vclayton/myaoc2023/README.md

 I wonder if it's just slow to lookup the node in the map each time?
 Like maybe actually storing it as a graph would make traversal faster?

 OK, after letting it run for 25 hours I think I have an alternative approach.
 The number of starting nodes is 5 (in my data).
 The instruction pattern is repeating, so the pattern of nodes visited along the path should be repeating too.
 I can look at each of the 5 starting points and run it until it starts to repeat, giving me a step count for that path.

+_Twelve Days Later..._
+OK, confidence boosted by getting Day 14 Part 2 figured out.
+I _think_ I can use the same strategy of finding when the path starts repeating, do that for each starting node, and then find the least common multiple of the repetition lengths.
+Now I've got a list of 5 tuples of `{repeats starting at offset, repeating length}` and I just need to solve for where they all intersect.
+Very rusty algebra, engage!
+Or not.
+When I plugged the numbers into 5 sets of `y = offset + repeat * x` there is no common y.
+Back to the least common multiple idea...
+Or maybe I can crunch this simpler problem numerically?

 </details>